 If you have been using Windows 10 for a while, you would probably have noticed that the shutdown feature does not do a full shutdown.
 Instead, it saves the state of the computer to the hibernation file so that your system boots up quickly next time you startup.
-Note that this behaviour is not the same as hibernation as discussed here:
+Note that this behavior is not the same as hibernation as discussed here:

 This is made possible by a feature called Fast startup which is turned on by default.
 Turning it off would do a full shutdown when you shutdown tour PC.
 I really don’t see a reason why you would want to turn it off though because there are a couple other ways to quickly do a full shutdown whenever you want to.
 I will show you how in a moment.

 How To Turn Off Fast Startup / Fast Boot on Windows 10

 Like I said, the fast startup feature prevents your computer from doing a complete shutdown when you shutdown your PC.
 It truly closes all open programs and signs out all users, but it saves redundant processes to a hibernation file.
 This enables your computer boot at twice its startup speed.
 To turn this feature off, follow the procedure below.

 - Select “Choose what the power buttons do”, which you will find on the menu on the left side.

 - On that page, you’ll find a link that says “Change settings that are currently unavailable.”
 Click on it so that the Shutdown Settings below it become editable.